 Are you passionate about public justice?
 Committed to help eradicate poverty in Canada?
 Resolved to strive for rights for refugees?
 If you answered yes to these questions and are eager to join CPJ’s public justice work in Ottawa, our public justice internship may be right for you.

-Each year, CPJ’s Public Justice Internship Program provides recent university graduates with the opportunity to explore the meaning of public justice and join us in Ottawa.
-For one year, from September 2018 to August 2019, two interns will assist CPJ in our work on refugee rights and poverty in Canada.
-The interns will assist senior staff and be actively engaged in a variety of work, including research, policy analysis, framing public policy options, presenting to Parliament, meeting with MPs and political staff, as well as engaging the media, leaders in society, CPJ members and the Canadian public.
+Each year, CPJ’s Public Justice Internship Program provides recent university graduates with the opportunity to explore the meaning of public justice.
+For one year, from September to August, two interns assist CPJ in our work at our Ottawa office.
+The interns work with senior staff and are actively engaged in a variety of work, including research, policy analysis, framing public policy options, presenting to Parliament, meeting with MPs and political staff, as well as engaging the media, leaders in society, CPJ members and the Canadian public.

 What are the benefits of the internship program?